 Step 2.
 Installing the LEMP stack.

-A CentOS LEMP server is required.
+A CentOS LAMP server is required.
 If you do not have LEMP installed, you can follow our guide here.

 Step 3.
 Installing LibreNMS on CentOS 8.